Password-Generator-PG/Password-generator/README.md

  ##  About PG

  The Password generator by K+ (short name: PG) is created with the target of making the web experience of everyone safe.
 A long and complex password is very important.
 If it's for your Google, Amazon, bank account,...
 There are no exceptions to make.
 One from our Startpage generated password needs 3 sextillion years to be cracked from a computer.
 That's a lot, right?
 For example: "qwertz1" needs 1 second to be cracked.
 A long and complex password is very important.
-PG also has an extremely simple UI (e.g. for young and old people with just a little technology knowledge).
-We will do everything to save some people's online accounts.
+PG also has an extremely simple UI (e.g. for young and old people with just a little bit of technology knowledge).
 PG provides...
 | Features | Supported          |
 | ------- | ------------------ |